Mindset & Motivation

 What Happens If the Market Changes?

-Build a playbook for at least three market regimes: bull market (primary strategy: sell put spreads, ride the trend), bear market (primary strategy: sell call spreads, reduce overall size, buy protective puts), and high-volatility choppy market (primary strategy: iron condors, smaller size, shorter DTE, wider spreads).
-Know in advance what signals trigger each regime shift for you β€” because in the heat of a volatile market, having pre-planned responses removes the paralysis of trying to figure out what to do while your positions are moving against you.
+Every strategy works within a specific regime β and all regimes eventually change.
+What generated consistent returns in a low-volatility bull market will struggle in a volatile bear.
+Adaptability is survival.
+Build a playbook for three regimes in advance: bull (sell put spreads, ride the trend), bear (sell call spreads, reduce size, buy protective puts), and choppy/high-IV (iron condors, smaller size, shorter DTE).
+Define your trigger signals before the shift happens β in the heat of a volatile market, pre-planned responses eliminate the paralysis of figuring out what to do while your positions are moving against you.

 Trading on a Winning or Losing Streak